PSCLab-ASU/OpenICS/README.md

 m: # of measurements/outputs of sensing matrix</br>
 n: # of inputs to sensing matrix</br>
 specifics: Specific parameter settings of chosen reconstruction method</br>

+### Matlab:
+To quickly modify parameters, make changes to demo.m.
+Refer to the README.md located in the directory of each Matlab reconstruction method for more details on method-specific parameters.